DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/constraints/constraint_no_ext_for_final.md

 # No Extension For Final
-'No Extension For Final' is a Schema Constraint that checks every schema for extension entries that are marked with a final modifier.
+`No Extension For Final` is a Schema Constraint that checks every schema for extension entries that are marked with a final modifier.

+## Usage Example

 ```yaml
 schema:
   name: TestSchema
   package: test_aac.plugins.no_ext_for_final